corinwagen/presto/tutorial/README.md

 This equilibration uses an ONIOM calculator with two constraints: one for the C–N distance and one for the C–Cl distance.
 These constraints prevent collapse to starting material or product, freezing the system in a conformation near the transition state.

 *Note that systems restrained in this fashion are fundamentally unphysical and tend to try to "escape" the high-energy configuration by any means possible.
-Any unconstrained reaction that the system can undergo to lower its energy is likely to occur; so be sure to visualize your results frequently to make sure nothing bizarre has happened!*
+Any unconstrained reaction that the system can undergo to lower its energy is likely to occur; be sure to visualize your results frequently to make sure nothing bizarre has happened!*

-An additional "anchor" is also put in place on C1 to prevent the solute from leaving the center of the sphere.
+(An additional "anchor" is also put in place on C1 to prevent the solute from leaving the center of the sphere.)

 ```
-# presto config file

 type: equilibration

 timestep: 1